cvetkoS/YetAnotherTodoApp/README.md

 # YetAnotherTodoApp
-This is YATA made for just for practice
+This is YATA made just for practice